ayushmahandule1208/gemscap_assignment/README.md

 ## Submissions

-Two submissions were made to ensure compatibility with different evaluation workflows:

-1. GitHub Repository Link — complete source code, documentation, and architecture
-2. ZIP Archive Link — packaged version of the same project for offline review

-Both submissions contain identical functionality and documentation.
+I made two submissions as I put github project link in place of assignment link for the first submission.Both submissions contain identical functionality and documentation.

 ---